pierreleripoll/mariaclaracastioni/content/1.spaces/Démontage.md

   together.
 The past of the fiction and the present of the action resonate in the bare space of the theatre."
 credits: |-
-  SCENOGRAPHY, COREOGRAPHY, DRAMATURGY
+  SCENOGRAPHY, COREOGRAPHY, DRAMATURGY: MARIA CLARA CASTIONI DIRECTION, COREOGRAPHY, DRAMATURGY:  ELÉONORE BONAH\
-  CO-CREATED WITH ELÉONORE BONAH
+  TUTORING: CHRISTIAN GEFFROY SCHLITTLER
   TEXT: ARTHUR BRÜGGER
   PERFORMING: RAPHAËL GILLIOZ + LAURE LEHMANN + ELISA MATTHEY LIGHT DESIGN: ÉDOUARD HÜGLI